Petitions for Exceptions to University Policies

-- A natural science course taken at another institution is acceptable toward Core Requirements only if a laboratory or fieldwork is a regular, integral component.
+- A natural science course taken at another institution is acceptable toward a Core Requirement only if fieldwork or a laboratory is a regular, integral component.

 - A course taken at another institution, the Puget Sound equivalent for which satisfies one Core Requirement, may not be applied toward another Core Requirement.

-- A Puget Sound course may not apply toward a Core Requirement unless it has been approved specifically for that purpose by the Curriculum Committee.
+- A Puget Sound course may not apply toward a Core Requirement unless it has been approve specifically for that purpose by the Curriculum Committee.